-Their app (available for both iPhone and Android) provides as much functionality as their website.
+Their app (available for iPhone and Android) provides as much functionality as their website.

-Not only that, but trainers with a Premium account are able to create their own ‘custom app’ with their logo and branding colors.
+Additionally, trainers with a Premium account can create their own ‘custom app’ with their logo and branding colors.

-Both clients and trainers use the same app – their user experience is determined by logging in to their unique account, or toggling between accounts.
+Both clients and trainers use the same app – their user experience is determined by logging in to their individual account or toggling between accounts.

-I’m on the fence as to whether this option (as opposed to offering two separate apps for clients and trainers) is more or less confusing for clients.
+I’m unsure whether this option (as opposed to offering two separate apps for clients and trainers) is more or less confusing for clients.

 However, if you are both a trainer and a client, the app (and website) make it simple to switch between accounts – a feature I always appreciate.